Dighanchi

-Dighanchi is a village in Atapadi taluka of Sangli district in Maharashtra.
-This is situated on bank of River Manganga in Mandesha.
+Dighanchi is a village in the Atpadi taluka, which is in the Sangli district of Maharashtra, India.
+This is on the bank of the River Manganga in Mandesha.
+As of the 2011 census, there were 2262 households in the village, and the total population was 11128.

 People

 Dighanchi has all the castes of Maharashtra..
-The Dighanchi has 65 percent open and other Backward Class also the Denotified and Nomadic Tribes namely - Ramoshi, Davari Jogi/Nath Panthi Davari Gosavi, Wadar, Kaikadi, Sangar Sangarsamaj Dhanager etc.
+The Dighanchi is made up of 65 percent open and other Backward Class, in addition to the Denotified and Nomadic Tribes, namely the Ramoshi, Davari Jogi/Nath Panthi Davari Gosavi, Wadar, Kaikadi, and Sangar Sangarsamaj Dhanager, among others.

 Temples

-In the Dighanchi, is the Mahadev temple near Gram panchayat office.
-In Dighanchi Gramdevata is located the Siddhanath Temple.
-Another temple is goddess Mariai.
-Near the Dighanchi the Awalai temple is 3 km from the Dighanchi.
-From the Dighanchi the one km Khandoba Temple also durgamata temple 1 km towards north from Dighanchi.
+Dighanchi has a Mahadev temple near the Gram panchayat office in the village.
+Gramdevata is located at the Siddhanath Temple.
+Another temple is to the goddess Mariai.
+The Khandoba Temple and Durgamata temple are both about 1 km away from Dighanchi.

 Festivals

-In the Dighanchi are celebrating the Hindu as well as Buddhist festivals.
-Traditional the population of Maratha is highly influenced by the Hindu Ideology.
-They are following the Hindu Festivals celebration.
-But the Bail Pola is celebrated highly prestigious in Dighanchi. the Bail Pola recession is taking place from the whole village.
-In the Dighanchi yearly Fair also celebrating. shivjanti, dighanchi festival in diwali, ganesh utsav, dahihandi.
-Dighanchikar Celebrate the Sriyal Shashti with Big Enthusiasm.A good fair including Wrestling Competition being organised.
+Dighanchi celebrates Hindu and Buddhist festivals.
+Traditionally, the population of Maratha is highly influenced by the Hindu beliefs, and celebrate Hindu festivals.
+However the Bail Pola is celebrated highly prestigious in Dighanchi, and takes place throughout the whole village.
+In Dighanchi, yearly fairs also celebrate Shivjanti, diwali, ganesh utsav, and dahihandi.

 Education

-The Population of Dighanchi are based on the labor work and agrarian products, due to that they are found the 50 percent illiterate people in this village.
+Most of the population of Dighanchi works in labor and agriculture, as more than 50 percent of the population of the population is illiterate.

 Educational Facilities

-In Dighanchi they have the Primary School education facility.
-Dighanch High School Dighanchi is available for higher education, elementary and higher secondary education.
+Dighanchi has primary and secondary education facilities.
+Dighanchi High School is available for higher education, elementary and higher secondary education.
 In Dighanchi there is a separate Girls High School.
-The elite and rich from the Dighanchi area established the English medium School but the Backward castes are not able to accept education and employment in this village.
+The elite and rich from the Dighanchi area established the English Medium School but the Backward castes are not able to accept education and employment in this village.
 Approximately 4 High Schools are there in Dighanchi.
 One I.T.I and Nursing College is also there in Indrabhagya Campus.
 One Agriculture Diploma college is also there.